technology-toolbox/Notebook/Infrastructure/EXT-APP02A - Windows Server 2012 R2.md

 > **Note**
 >
 > When prompted for the service account, specify **EXTRANET\\s-sp-farm**.\
-> Expect the previous operation to complete in approximately 4 minutes.
+> Expect the previous operation to complete in approximately 6 minutes.

 ### Add Web servers to the farm

-(skipped)

 ```PowerShell
 cls